US: Swift, severe response if Russia sends troops to Ukraine

 In explaining the remark, Biden said “it’s very important that we keep everyone in NATO on the same page.”

+“That unity gives us strength, a strength I might add that Russia does not and cannot match,” he said.
+“It’s why we build voluntary alliances and partnerships in the first place.
+It’s also why Russia recklessly seeks to divide us.”

+On the question of whether the Nord Stream 2 pipeline built to bring natural gas from Russia to Germany could be subject to Western sanctions against Moscow, German Foreign Minister Annalena Baerbock said that “should there be a further escalation, all measures would be laid on the table.”

-Blinken, the top American diplomat, is set to deliver a speech on the Ukraine crisis later Thursday in the German capital before flying on to Geneva, where he will meet Russian Foreign Minister Sergey Lavrov on Friday.
+Blinken was to speak on the Ukraine crisis later Thursday in the German capital before flying to Geneva, where he will meet Russian Foreign Minister Sergey Lavrov on Friday.

 In his speech to the Berlin-Brandenburg Academy of Sciences, Blinken will elaborate on the American position on Ukraine, the broader historical context of the current crisis, and the need for allies to present a unified front to confront Russia’s aggression and violations of international norms, U.S. officials said.
 They spoke on condition of anonymity because they weren’t authorized to publicly preview Blinken’s speech.